Lazaretto Island

 The cage that became a bird

-The Lazaretto of Maó in Menorca served as a multi-structure sanitary facility to treat and guard against infectious diseases.
-Quarantine was imposed on ships and boats arriving at the port suspected of carrying contagious diseases.
+The Lazaretto of Maó was a multi-structure sanitary facility built to contain infectious diseases.
+Ships arriving at the port suspected of carrying contagion were quarantined here.
 The facility divided into three zones:

-• Touched bill of health.
-Authorities earmarked the area for infected crew members by contagious diseases.
+✝︎ Touched bill of health – Infected crew members with contagious diseases.

-More recently, in 1993 the complex was declared an Asset of Cultural Interest.
-The Lazaretto Island is a prominent site along the Menorcan coast, located in the heart of the Port of Maó.
+In 1993, the complex was declared an Asset of Cultural Interest.
+The Lazaretto Island sits in the heart of the Port of Maó.

 Lazaretto facilities